capside/azure-mesos-pokemon/README.md

 ## Manage the cluster using the web IU

-* Establsih an ssh tunnel between your laptop and one master
+* Establish an ssh tunnel between your laptop and one master

 ```
 MASTER="$RESOURCE_GROUP"mgmt.westeurope.cloudapp.azure.com